tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 The |ns3| system as a whole is a fairly complex system and has a number of dependencies on other components.
-Along with the systems you will most likely deal with every day (the GNU toolchain, Mercurial, you programmer editor) you will need to ensure that a number of additional libraries are present on your system before proceeding.  |ns3| provides a wiki for your reading pleasure that includes pages with many useful hints and tips.
+Along with the systems you will most likely deal with every day (the GNU toolchain, Mercurial, a text editor) you will need to ensure that a number of additional libraries are present on your system before proceeding.  |ns3| provides a wiki for your reading pleasure that includes pages with many useful hints and tips.